solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 3. Make restart participants' last votes before the freeze propagate to everyone

-4. Now see if enough people can optimistically agree on one block (same slot and hash) to restart from
+4. Now see if enough nodes can optimistically agree on one block (same slot and hash) to restart from

    1. If yes, proceed and restart